APC-SoCIT/APC_2022_2023_3rd_Term_PROJMAN/Group-06-Fleeky-Hub-FLEEKY-CURTAINS-(page-3).md

 <h2>Workforce Transition</h2>
   <p>The workforce transition plan is a crucial component of the transition strategy for the Fleeky Curtains project.
 It aims to facilitate a smooth and seamless transfer of personnel, ensuring the continuity of operations and minimizing any potential disruptions.</p>

-  <p>The Transition Project Manager, in collaboration with the HR department and management, will oversee the workforce transition process.
+  <p>The Transition Project Manager, in collaboration with the Project Leader Pallas Fontiveros, will oversee the workforce transition process.
 The following steps will be taken to ensure an effective transition:</p>

   <h4>Workforce Assessment:</h4>
   <p>A comprehensive assessment of the current workforce will be conducted to determine the skill sets, competencies, and roles of the employees involved in the project.
 This assessment will help identify any gaps or redundancies in the workforce.</p>

-  <h4>Retention and Transition:</h4>
-  <p>Efforts will be made to retain valuable and experienced employees who are essential to the success of the project.
-The Transition Project Manager will work closely with the HR department to develop retention strategies and negotiate transition plans with the new contractor if applicable.</p>

   <h4>Training and Development:</h4>
   <p>Training programs will be organized to equip the workforce with the necessary skills and knowledge required for the transition.
 This may include technical training, process training, or any other relevant training programs to ensure a smooth transfer of responsibilities.</p>